Protect, preserve and celebrate Indigenous languages

 - collaborative approaches to building the digital capabilities of communities.

 The Australian Government will work with stakeholders to determine the most effective ways to deliver these priorities through support of community-led initiatives.
-As part of this work, there will be a National Indigenous Languages Convention in February 2018.
+As part of this work, there will be a National Indigenous Languages Convention on 23 February 2018.
 The Convention will bring stakeholders together to develop a shared understanding and identify ways to improve the preservation of Indigenous languages.

 The funding of projects will be administered through the existing Indigenous Languages and Arts (ILA) program in accordance with the program’s funding guidelines.

 As part of this commitment the ILA program has established a Register of ideas to find out more about how digital solutions are being used to facilitate the teaching, learning and maintenance of languages.